yuriysydor1991/ImagesAnnotator/README.md

 ## Enabling the Docker container build and run

-To be able to build and run the Docker container with current template project' target binary file enable it's CMake target with setting the `ENABLE_DOCKER` variable into value `ON` by using the next command:
+To be able to build and run the Docker container with current project' target binary file enable it's CMake target with setting the `ENABLE_DOCKER` variable into value `ON` by using the next command:

 ```
 # inside the project root directory